tyeatts75/Data310/thurs2.md

 Did your model performance improve?
 How many epochs were you able to run and how much time did it take?

 - Bean:

-    - Compared to the previous models, the epochs here oddly ran very quickly.
+    -Compared to the previous models, the epochs here oddly ran very quickly.
 The first time I ran it during class they took much longer, I find this quick change interesting but welcome.
 With the quicker epochs I ran 10 of them, which is much greater than the three I ran for the previous models.
 Looking at the third epoch, which where I stopped for the non-augmented model, this version preformed much worse.
 It was much less overfit, but also had